-Review the list and ensure that the exposed container ports are tied to a particular interface and not to the wild card IP address - '0.0.0.0'.
+Review the list and ensure that the exposed container ports are tied to a particular interface and not to the wildcard IP address - 0.0.0.0.

-If the above command returns as below, then this is non-compliant and the container can accept connections on any host interface on the specified port 49153.
+For example, if the above command returns as below, then this is non-compliant and the container can accept connections on any host interface on the specified port 49153.